Skunk Removal Services in:

 We also often see skunks burrowing under concrete pads, such as concrete porches, slab driveways, and bases for small structures like firewood sheds.
 Skunks like these places because of their seclusion: the concrete top and the fact that few other animals are as adept at digging give them a protected space to raise their kits.
 This can be detrimental to the property.
 If the concrete pad is weight-bearing, a sizable hole dug underneath can cause structural damages that make it unsafe.

 Skunks in urban centres like Toronto and Mississauga and surrounding areas create problems by spraying your home or dog, or ripping up your lawn and garden.
 More rural communities may find their fruit and vegetable gardens robbed and small poultry attacked and/or killed.
-We often receive emails and phone calls from people who need our help to:
+We often receive emails and phone calls from people who need our help in these areas:

 • Keep skunks away from backyard;